-Paul turns his guns of polemic assault against a certain kind of philosophy, philosophy that carries religious assumptions.
+Paul turns his guns of polemic assault against a particular philosophy, a philosophy that carries religious assumptions.

 “and empty deceit”

-There is a philosophy that is hollow.
+There is such a thing as “empty deceit,” a hollow philosophy.
 The philosophy at Colosse was “empty” (hollow).
-This philosophy sets up its presuppositions against Christianity and makes it conclusions based on its own assumptions.
+This philosophy sets up its presuppositions against Christianity and makes its conclusions based on its own assumptions.
 This philosophy is false because it is prejudicial.

 Matthew 13:22 uses the word “deceit” for the deception of riches,

 “Now he who received seed among the thorns is he who hears the word, and the cares of this world and the deceitfulness of riches choke the word, and he becomes unfruitful.”

 Hebrews 3:13 uses this word for the deceitfulness of sin,

 “but exhort one another daily, while it is called “Today,” lest any of you be hardened through the deceitfulness of sin.”

 Ephesians 4:22 uses “deceit” for lusts excited by deceit; that is, deceit is the source of strength, not lusts deceitful in themselves,